-There has been distortion between EU-based businesses and non-EU based businesses.
+There has been a distortion between EU-based businesses and non-EU based businesses under the current VAT rules.

 For non-EU businesses, the place of supply has been where the non-business customer is based in accordance with Article 58 of the EU Directive 2006/112.
 Accordingly non-EU businesses have had to account for VAT at the rate relevant to their customers' location and have therefore had to account for VAT at variable rates, and in numerous jurisdictions.
+This is a complex task, as there are 28 Member States and the standard VAT rate varies between 15% and 27%.

+In contrast, EU-based businesses have been able to charge VAT at a uniform rate to non-business customers.

-For electronic services only a mini one stop shop was set up to enable non-EU business to select a single jurisdiction for electronic VAT registration, and submit returns and pay all VAT due electronically in that chosen Member State, which would distribute the VAT due in the other Member States.
+For electronic services only, a mini "One Stop Shop" was set up to enable non-EU business to select a single jurisdiction for electronic VAT registration.
+A non-EU business could also submit returns and pay all VAT due electronically in that chosen Member State, which would distribute the VAT due in the other Member States.

 However many non-EU businesses have not taken this up.
-Indeed, a number of non-EU businesses have set up a fixed establishment in low-VAT jurisdictions, typically Luxembourg, and been able to charge VAT at a low uniform VAT rate to customers in the EU, taking advantage of the rules for EU established businesses.
+Indeed, a number of non-EU businesses have set up a fixed establishment in low-VAT jurisdictions, typically Luxembourg which has a standard VAT rate of 15%, and been able to charge VAT at a low uniform VAT rate to customers in the EU, taking advantage of the rules for EU established businesses.